Safety in numbers: In road traffic safety

 In 1949 R. J. Smeed reported that per capita road fatality rates tended to be lower in countries with higher rates of motor vehicle ownership.
 This observation led to Smeed's Law.
+Smeed's law proposes that increasing traffic volume leads to a decrease in fatalities per vehicle.

-In 2003 P. L. Jacobsen compared rates of walking and cycling, in a range of countries, with rates of collisions between motorists and cyclists or walkers.
-He found an inverse relationship that was hypothesised to be explained by a concept described as 'behavioural adaptation', whereby drivers who are exposed to greater numbers of cyclists on the road begin to drive more safely around them.
-Though an attractive concept for cycling advocates, it has not been empirically validated.
-Other combined modelling and empirical evidence suggests that while changes in driver behaviour might still be one way that collision risk per cyclist declines with greater numbers, the effect can be easily produced through simple spatial processes akin to the biological herding processes described above.

-Without considering hypotheses 1 or 3, Jacobsen concluded that "A motorist is less likely to collide with a person walking and bicycling if more people walk or bicycle."
+In 2003 Peter L. Jacobsen compared rates of walking and cycling, in a range of countries, with rates of collisions between motorists and cyclists or walkers.
+He found an inverse relationship.
+Correlation does not imply causation.
+If greater safety results in more walking and cycling, then improved safety would precede rates of walking or cycling.
+Jacobsen hypothesised that the correlation could be explained by 'behavioural adaptation', whereby drivers who are exposed to greater numbers of cyclists on the road begin to drive more safely around them.
+He concluded that "A motorist is less likely to collide with a person walking and bicycling if more people walk or bicycle."
 He described this theory as "safety in numbers."
+This concept has not been empirically validated.
+It is superficially for cycling advocates.
+But "Safety in numbers" (Smeed's Law) can also be used to argue for increased rates of car travel.
+Other combined modelling and empirical evidence suggests that while changes in driver behaviour might still be one way that collision risk per cyclist declines with greater numbers, the effect can be easily produced through simple spatial processes (traffic design) akin to the biological herding processes described above.

 Safety in numbers is also used to describe the evidence that the number of pedestrians or cyclists correlates inversely with the risk of a motorist colliding with a pedestrian or cyclist.
 This non-linear relationship was first shown at intersections.
 It has been confirmed by ecologic data from cities in California and Denmark, and European countries, and time-series data for the United Kingdom and the Netherlands.
 The number of pedestrians or bicyclists injured increases at a slower rate than would be expected based on their numbers.
 That is, more people walk or cycle where the risk to the individual pedestrian or bicyclist is lower.
 A 2002 study into whether pedestrian risk decreased with pedestrian flow, using 1983-86 data from signalized intersections in a town in Canada, found that in some circumstances pedestrian flow increased where the risk per pedestrian decreased.

+The number of people cycling along Canberra's Northbourne Avenue between 7.30am and 9am trebled to 121 in 2005, from 40 in 2004, following completion of an on-road cycle lane.
+This supports the hypothesis that improved cycling safety causes the rate of cycling to increase.